sulis-hpc/sulis-hpc.github.io/advanced/ensemble/gnuparallel.markdown

 ```
 This would launch 256 concurrent instances of `my_mpi_prog` as an 8-task MPI program with each task using 2 CPUs per task.
 The instances would work through the 1024 inputs 256 at a time.

-Here we've been careful to ensure that none of these 256 instances will be split across multiple nodes.
+Here we've been careful to ensure that none of these 256 instances will be split across multiple nodes as 128 is divisible by 16.
 This would normally be optimal in terms of performance.